ergo-services/ergo/docs/extra-library/actors/metrics.md

 ### Custom Top-N Metrics

 Top-N metrics track the N highest (or lowest) values observed during each collection cycle.
 Unlike gauges or counters, a top-N metric accumulates observations and periodically flushes only the top entries to Prometheus as a GaugeVec.
-This is useful when you want to identify the most active, slowest, or largest items out of many -- without creating a separate time series for each one.
+This is useful when you want to identify the most active, slowest, or largest items out of many, without creating a separate time series for each one.

 Each top-N metric is managed by a dedicated actor spawned under a SimpleOneForOne supervisor.
 Registration creates this actor; observations are sent to it asynchronously.
 On each flush interval the actor writes the current top-N entries to Prometheus and resets for the next cycle.